zunzer/music_driven_kinematics_in_humanoid_robots/README.md

 ![grafik](https://user-images.githubusercontent.com/64356366/122386702-6c952d00-cf6e-11eb-851c-c7b550f97f2c.png)
 Visualization  of the interfaces between the certain components.

 To edit the chart: import the flowchart.drawio file on https://app.diagrams.net/, change it, export it as png and don't forget to save changes and reupload the updated .drawio file to github.

+### Chosen genres:
+- pop/disco
+- classic
+- metal/rock

 ## 1.)
 Sensing
 ### Record and save the music (with microphone played by external device or use internal stereomix microphone) (Seraphin)